MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 Confirmation and Recommendations After Data Download

-It is recommended to download data for every timeframe to ensure a more complete overall price history record.
+It is recommended to download data for every timeframe to ensure a more complete overall historical price record.

-After you have downloaded the required historical price data for all target backtest instruments, you can start the backtesting operation.
+After downloading the required historical price data for all target backtest instruments, you can start the backtesting operation.

 The reason is that brokers’ main responsibility is to provide trade execution services, not to specialize in storing and maintaining historical data.

-Therefore, to significantly improve backtesting accuracy, many traders choose to use data provided by third-party companies specializing in historical data services.
+Therefore, to significantly improve backtesting accuracy, many traders choose to use data provided by specialized "third-party companies" that offer historical data services.

 In the market, the commonly used professional software for obtaining high-precision forex historical price data mainly includes: